locphattruong/locphattruong.github.io/content/publication/2025hunormvfashion/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2026*
+publication: In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2026 (Highlight)*
 publication_short:

 abstract: 'Existing 4D human datasets fall short for fashion-specific research, lacking either realistic garment dynamics or task-specific annotations.
 Synthetic datasets suffer from a realism gap, whereas real-world captures lack the detailed annotations and paired data required for virtual try-on (VTON) and size estimation tasks.
 To bridge this gap, we introduce MV-Fashion, a large-scale, multi-view video dataset engineered for domain-specific fashion analysis.
 MV-Fashion features 3,273 sequences (72.5 million frames) from 80 diverse subjects wearing 3-10 outfits each.
 It is designed to capture complex, real-world garment dynamics, including multiple layers and varied styling (e.g., tucked shirts, rolled sleeves).
 A core contribution is a rich data representation that includes pixel-level semantic annotations, ground-truth material properties like elasticity, and 3D point clouds.
 Crucially for VTON applications, MV-Fashion provides paired data: multi-view synchronized captures of worn garments alongside their corresponding flat, catalogue images.
 We leverage this dataset to establish baselines for fashion-centric tasks, including virtual try-on, clothing size estimation, and novel view synthesis.'